Instant Pot Chicken Alfredo

 This family favorite recipe is quick and easy in the Instant Pot.
 Everyone will love Instant Pot Chicken Alfredo and it will be ready in 30 minutes with only one pan dirty!
 Tender chicken breasts and fettuccine noodles that cook right in the Alfredo sauce for an easy dinner.

-We love Chicken Alfredo Roll-Ups, don’t you?!!
-Well how about Chicken Alfredo made in your Instant Pot!
-Can I get a heck yes?
+We love Chicken Alfredo Roll-Ups, don’t you?
+Well, how about Chicken Alfredo made in your Instant Pot.
 It’s as easy as my Instant Pot Spaghetti and just as wonderful.
 Literally 30 minutes or less and it’s done.
-You won’t regret trying out this Instant Pot Chicken Alfredo for dinner tonight!

 This pressure cooker Chicken Alfredo does require you to brown the chicken breasts before you throw the rest of the ingredients in, but you still do it right in the Instant Pot so you aren’t making any extra dirty dishes.
 After that just throw the rest of the ingredients in and let it do it’s thing.